All Episodes

 There is no money.

-We've spent all the non free money there is.
+We've spent all the non-free money there is.

-The only money that there is now is uh is uh is money uh that we borrow from foreigners and that we pay back uh with money uh that we have yet to earn, and at the scale we're doing it, we can never earn that money back, Bill.
+The only money that there is now is money that we borrow from foreigners and that we pay back with money that we have yet to earn.

 That's the trouble.

-You gave a very principled answer, And this government bureaucrat said, uh I don't care what your answer is, you should still take the money anyway.
+You gave a very principled answer, and this government bureaucrat said, I don't care what your answer is.

 That's basically it, isn't it, Bill?

-I'm I'm early forties, but I can remember back when the in the Soviet Union when there were people standing outside and you know, hundreds of long yards long lines wedding just to loaf of bread.
+And well, and you know, the thing is, I think most people need to remember, I'm in my early 40s, but I can remember back in the Soviet Union when there were people standing outside hundreds of long yards long lines waiting to just get a loaf of bread and roll the toilet paper for that week.

 No, no, no, Bill.